-Even when using an auger to dig the fence post holes.
-When the ground has rocks or roots, there will be hand digging involved.
+Even when using an auger to dig post holes, if the ground has rocks or roots, there will be hand digging involved.
 As a result, production slows down.
 Installation takes longer.
-And worst of all, the labor required for digging fence post holes increases.
+And worst of all, the labor required for digging holes increases.

 However, you can do it.
 Having the right tools for the job helps.
 A little help from your friends helps too!

-In this article I’ll discuss the challenges of digging fence post holes in ground with rocks or tree roots.
+In this article I’ll discuss the challenges of digging holes for fence posts in ground with rocks or tree roots.
 We’ll talk about tools to make the job easier.
 Then we’ll discuss how different types of fence installations are effected when digging post holes with rocks and roots.

 The size of the rocks matter.
 Smaller rocks will pass through the flutes of the auger bit.
 Larger rocks will cause the auger bit to jam in the hole.
 As a result, the auger bit gates stuck.

 The soil type is also a factor.
 Loose and sandy soils allow rocks to move out of place easier than dense clay type soils.
-Therefore, the amount of extra labor required to dig fence post holes in rocky ground is job specific.
+Therefore, the amount of extra labor required to dig holes for a fence in rocky ground is job specific.

-When digging by hand, rocky ground prevents hand diggers from getting good bites.
+When digging using a hand post hole digger, rocky ground prevents hand diggers from getting good bites.
 Therefore, making the process slower.
 Large rocks will have to be pried loose from the hole.
 In worse case scenarios breaking the rocks into smaller pieces is required before extraction.

-Post Hole Diggers – Post hole diggers are for cleaning loose dirt spoils from fence post holes dug with an auger.
+Post Hole Diggers – Use a post hole digger for cleaning loose dirt spoils from holes dug with an auger.
 Furthermore, they are a necessity for digging in rocky ground.
-The ability to pick out rocks with post hole diggers instead of by hand saves time.
+The ability to pick out rocks with a post hole digger instead of by hand saves time.
 When an auger won’t work, it’s time for post hole diggers.